 Concepts¶

-A Projection is a declarative instruction: take this source object, produce a copy at this destination, keep it in sync.
+A Projection (or its cluster-scoped sibling, ClusterProjection) is a declarative instruction: take this source object, produce a copy at this destination, keep it in sync.
 This page explains the moving pieces.

 1. Source¶